-Selling and marketing expenses were \$21,352,000 for the year ended December 31, 2014, compared to \$15,692,000 for the year ended December 31, 2013.
-The increase of \$5,660,000, or 36%, was primarily due to the expansion of efforts to penetrate to the U.S. and the Asian markets.
-Such efforts included, among other things, recruitment of additional sales personnel in the United States, expansion of marketing activities, such as participation in exhibitions, holding cadaver labs and continued introduction activities of our Renaissance system.
-Selling and marketing expenses for the year ended December 31, 2014 and December 31, 2013 also included an excise tax fee in the amount of \$238,000 and \$241,000, respectively, this amount resulting from certain healthcare legislation.
-See "Item 10.
+Selling and marketing expenses were \$33,637,000 for the year ended December 31, 2016, compared to \$24,947,000 for the year ended December 31, 2015.
+The increase of \$8,690,000, or 35%, was primarily due to the expansion of efforts to further penetrate the U.S. and the Asian markets.
+Such efforts included, among other things, recruitment of additional sales personnel in the United States, and expansion of marketing activities, such as participation in exhibitions, holding cadaver labs and continued introduction activities for both our Mazor X system and our Renaissance system.
+Selling and marketing expenses for the year ended December 31, 2015 also included an excise tax fee in the amount of \$308,000 as a result of certain healthcare legislation that was previously suspended for a period of two years, beginning January 1, 2016.
+For further information, see "Item 10.
 Additional Information - E. Taxation - Medical Devices Excise Tax."